We can use the position

 Sticky is a combination of static and fixed.

-It’s static at the begining but becomes fixed when the scroll position on a page reaches a certain points.
+It’s static at the beginning but becomes fixed when the scroll position on a page reaches a certain point.

 #nav {